 While you have the legal right to manage a personal injury claim on your own, we advise against doing so.
 If you’re dealing with insurance company adjusters and negotiations, you may not be aware of the tactics they use to reduce your compensation.
 Additionally, if you need to take your case to trial, you’ll want to have the same lawyer with you from the beginning because they’ll have a comprehensive understanding of your case.

-If you’ve never been involved in an accident before, it’s likely you will be unfamiliar with the legal procedures involved with settling your claim.
+If you’ve never been involved in an accident before, you will likely be unfamiliar with the legal procedures involved with settling your claim.
 Your attorney will explain the process to you and ensure all the proper evidence is collected and necessary paperwork is submitted on time.
 They’ll also handle negotiations for you, so your compensation won’t be unfairly reduced.

 Contact Thomas Law Offices

-When you work with a New Lenox personal injury lawyer from Thomas Law Offices, you’ll be on the path to receiving the compensation you need to move past your accident and focus on healing.
+When you work with a New Lenox, IL personal injury lawyer from Thomas Law Offices, you’ll be on the path to receiving the compensation you need to move past your accident and focus on healing.
 Depending on your situation, you may be eligible for compensation that covers your medical expenses, lost wages, the future cost of care, future lost wages, pain and suffering, and more.
 No matter what, we’ll fight to ensure you receive full and fair compensation.